Published on May 27th, 2011 | by Thompson0

 The Animal approaches the plate once again as the pitcher sets, winds, and fires a fastball directly at The Animal who hits the dirt to avoid losing his head.
 A cloud of dust forms in front of home plate as The Animal pulls himself up and brushes his uniform off.
 The crowd begins booing the pitcher, and The Animal points his bat at the pitcher as if to say, “Try that again, kid, and I’ll come out to that mound and teach you a lesson you will never forget and may never recover from.”

-“Foul ball!” the first base umpire yells.
+“Foul ball!” the third base umpire yells.

 I had never seen such a display of power in my life.
-Of course, I’ve seen his homeruns on TV and everything, but seeing it live is a whole different experience.
+Of course, I’ve seen his home runs on TV and everything, but seeing it live is a whole different experience.
 The Animal just missed that one.
-He was just a bit in front of the best pitch he will see the entire at-bat and he knows it.
+He was just a bit in front of the best pitch he will see the entire at-bat, and he knows it.
 He needed to be more patient.
-Dad always says that great hitters don’t miss a pitcher’s mistakes, and The Animal missed a golden opportunity there.
+Dad always says great hitters don’t miss a pitcher’s mistakes, and The Animal missed a golden opportunity there.
 After seeing how far he hit that last one and having a three run lead, I’d tell the pitcher to walk him, allow the run to score, and pitch to the next guy.

 The Animal retrieves his bat and walks down the first base line toward home plate, staring down the pitcher who now discusses things with his catcher and pitching coach.
 They’re going to walk him.
 I know it.
 The pitching coach returns to the dugout as the catcher heads behind the plate, passing The Animal on his way.